MrQuarters1/VECTR-Modules/Networking_Tools/module1-subnet.md

 This demonstrates how communication between systems can be restricted.

-### Question
+## Reflection Questions:
 - How does blocking traffic **improve** network security?

 ---

 ## Learning Objectives

-- Understand basic network segmentation using subnets
+- Understand basic network segmentation using subnets.
 - Identify IP addresses using `ip addr`
 - Test connectivity using `ping`
 - Demonstrate how firewall rules control communication